salrey/express-ufo/README.md

 The team should be able to go to `localhost:3333/sightings[query]`

-And be able to see their requests:
+And be able to see their requests as html (use `res.send()` to send long strings of HTML with the data embedded:

 - by state
 - by city